Five good reasons to live in Iceland

 5. Affordable healthcare and education

 After living in Iceland legally for six months, you will become part of the Icelandic Health Insurance system.
-You won't pay more than ISK 25,000 for healthcare in a single month, and that number will decrease to ISK 4,183 in consecutive months.
-Services include physiotherapy, doctor's visits, treatment for long-term illnesses, scans, and hospital stays.
-Pregnancy check-ups and childbirth in Iceland are free of charge.
+Monthly out-of-pocket costs are capped, and coverage includes doctor's visits, physiotherapy, specialist treatment, scans, and hospital stays.
+Pregnancy check-ups and childbirth are free of charge.